hashicorp/terraform-provider-aws/website/docs/d/location_geofence_collection.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `collection_arn` - The ARN for the geofence collection resource.
+* `collection_arn` - ARN for the geofence collection resource.
 Used when you need to specify a resource across all AWS.
-* `create_time` - The timestamp for when the geofence collection resource was created in ISO 8601 format.
+* `create_time` - Timestamp for when the geofence collection resource was created in ISO 8601 format.
-* `description` - The optional description of the geofence collection resource.
+* `description` - Optional description of the geofence collection resource.
-* `kms_key_id` - A key identifier for an AWS KMS customer managed key assigned to the Amazon Location resource.
+* `kms_key_id` - Key identifier for an AWS KMS customer managed key assigned to the Amazon Location resource.
 * `tags` - Key-value map of resource tags for the geofence collection.
-* `update_time` - The timestamp for when the geofence collection resource was last updated in ISO 8601 format.
+* `update_time` - Timestamp for when the geofence collection resource was last updated in ISO 8601 format.